Euclideon/vaultsdksamples/integrations/unity-csharp/README.md

 Both examples are tested with Unity 2019.3.0f6, all steps must be repeated for each package in their respective directories.

-1. Download and extract VDK 0.5.0 package from [here](https://earth.vault.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
+1. Download and extract Vault SDK 0.5.0 package from [here](https://earth.vault.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
-2. Download the Unity VDK examples from [here](https://github.com/Euclideon/vaultsdksamples)
+2. Download the Unity Vault SDK examples from [here](https://github.com/Euclideon/vaultsdksamples)
 3. Copy the files from _Euclideon_vdk0.5.0/lib/(_your operating system here_)/_ to _vaultsdksamples/integrations/unity-csharp/Assets/VDK in your Unity project
 4. Replace the username and password lines from _Assets/VDK/vdkLogin.cs_ to your vault login details
 5. Open Unity Hub, Select Add and specify the  project as the source folder; select the unity version next to the project name; click on the project name